Mommy Dead and Dearest / Going Clear - Documentary Double Review

 8-23-2017-8-14-23-PM-1024x527.png

 Mommy Dead and Dearest is an inherently interesting documentary due to the unique nature of the case it is studying.
 It follows the story of Gypsy Rose Blanchard and her mother, Dee Dee Blanchard.
 You may vaguely recall them from news stories that were prominent shortly after Hurricane Katrina.
-The two of them were in the news for a while as a survivor-story.
+The two of them were in the news for a while as a survivor story.
 Considering the number of illnesses the young girl appeared to have, it was miraculous that she had survived her own body, let alone a hurricane.
 Nonetheless, it was one of the stories that the news liked to focus on due to the general sympathy and pride viewers would feel for a young child with so many illnesses to survive such a disaster.

 Gypsy Rose was a young teen when I recall seeing her for the first time in the news.
 I remember being slightly surprised that a girl with that many sicknesses lasted as long as she did and made it outside at all.
 It was astonishing that she had made it to her teenage years.
-Still, her and her mother earned the sympathies of millions in the US after the disaster and they, along with many others, were given a second chance due to volunteer efforts and donations.
+Still, she and her mother earned the sympathies of millions in the US after the disaster and they, along with many others, were given a second chance due to volunteer efforts and donations.
 Gypsy Rose and her mother, in particular, were the recipients of a new home in Wisconsin as part of a general welfare-type program.
 Wisconsin also happens to be a better state in which to build homes for people if you don't want it to get blown away by a hurricane, just a blizzard.

 mommy-dead-1-1024x576.jpg